waleedgondal/weakly_supervised_localizations_tf/README.md

 # Class Activation Maps

 [Class Activation Maps](http://cnnlocalization.csail.mit.edu/) provides a way of doing weakly supervised localization in Convolutional Neural Networks.
 This tensorflow Implementation is partly inspired by [this](https://github.com/jazzsaxmafia/Weakly_detector) approach.
-Results obtained on Imagenet dataset is given below.
+Results obtained on Imagenet dataset are given below.

 _Note:_ The approach here uses the caffe weights provided by the [author](https://github.com/metalbubble/CAM).
 The weights are converted from caffe to tensorflow's compatible weights using [caffe-tensorflow](https://github.com/ethereon/caffe-tensorflow).
 - The model here uses VGG16 architecture.